justvipul/xfce-customization-before-moving-on-to-tiling-xfce/README.md

 eval "$(starship init bash)"

 ```
-then copy the starship.toml file in `.config` folder
+then copy the starship.toml file in `.config` directory
 ```